grace-fengqing-yu/grace-fengqing-yu.github.io/_my_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->
 Hi, welcome to my page!
 I'm a 4th-year student studying computer science at the University of Toronto.

 My research interest broadly lies in developing computational and statistical methods for biomedicine.
-I also like to explore interdisciplinary challenges as I am intrigued by the adaptability and wide-ranging utility of these methods that span across diverse domains.
+Recently, I am interested in models that deal with noisy, heterogeneous, and multimodal data.
+I also look for developing algorithms that can be adaptive and transferable across different contexts.
+I like explore interdisciplinary challenges as I am intrigued by the adaptability and wide-ranging utility of these methods that span across diverse domains.

-During my undergrad, I've had the privilege of working with [Prof. Benjamin Haibe-Kains](https://www.bhklab.ca/) on drug response prediction and with [Dr. Zongjie Wang](https://scholar.google.com/citations?user=h90fpFAAAAAJ&hl=en) on 3D bioprinting for precision medicine.
-Earlier, I also worked on landmarking in ultrasound images with [Prof. Pascal Tyrrell](https://www.tyrrell4innovation.ca/).
+During my undergrad, I've had the privilege of working with [Prof. Benjamin Haibe-Kains](https://www.bhklab.ca/) on drug response prediction, and with [Prof. Ting Li](https://sazabi4.github.io/) & [Prof. Joshua Speagle](https://joshspeagle.com/) on a cool astrostatistics project.
+Earlier, I worked with [Dr. Zongjie Wang](https://scholar.google.com/citations?user=h90fpFAAAAAJ&hl=en) on 3D bioprinting for precision medicine.

-I was also lucky to work on a cool astrostatistics project with [Prof. Ting Li](https://sazabi4.github.io/) and [Prof. Joshua Speagle](https://joshspeagle.com/).
 Currently, I'm working on computational neuroscience, supervised by [Prof. Maged Goubran](https://aiconslab.github.io/).

 Links: [Email](mailto:gracefengqing.yu@mail.utoronto.ca) \| [Google Scholar](https://scholar.google.ca/citations?user=BczAniIAAAAJ&hl=en) \| [LinkedIn](https://www.linkedin.com/in/grace-fengqing-yu-404679219/)